Reuters staffer accused of aiding hackers maintains innocence - lawyer

 HELSINKI Nokia relaunched its simple but classic 3310 phone in its home market of Finland on Wednesday, hoping a wave of nostalgia may boost the brand as it expands into newer smartphones.

-New York attorney Tor Ekeland said that he has been hired to represent Keys and that his client "maintains his innocence."
+New York attorney Tor Ekeland said he had been hired by Keys to represent him and that his client "maintains his innocence."

-Ekeland said that he is assembling a legal team and that Keys "looks forward to contesting these baseless charges."
+Ekeland told Reuters he was assembling a legal team and that Keys "looks forward to contesting these baseless charges."

-Thomson Reuters spokesman David Girardin confirmed Keys's suspension on Friday but declined additional comment.
-Keys did not immediately respond to a request for comment.
+Thomson Reuters Corp (TRI.TO) spokesman David Girardin confirmed Keys' suspension on Friday, but declined additional comment.
+Keys did not respond to a request for comment.

 The indictment accused Keys of giving hackers access to Tribune Co TRBAA.PK computer systems in December 2010.
 A story on the Tribune's Los Angeles Times website was soon altered by one of those hackers, the indictment said.

 Court filings said Keys had worked for a Tribune-owned television station in Sacramento, operating its Twitter and Facebook feeds.
-A Federal Bureau of Investigation agent said in a search warrant application that a former colleague told the agency that Keys had been terminated in October 2010.
+An FBI agent said in a search warrant application that a former colleague told the agency that Keys had been terminated in October 2010.

 Keys joined Reuters in New York in January 2012.
 As deputy social media editor, he promoted stories through Twitter and other means.
 He lives in Secaucus, New Jersey, the Justice Department said.